Country corridor · Germany to the United States

 Three reference engagement profiles.

 • Profile B. Bavarian Tier-1 automotive supplier, family ownership, Munich and Stuttgart corridors.
-The firm carried a multi-decade European OEM relationship that, after the Inflation Reduction Act, redirected battery-component sourcing to US plants under Section 30D.
+GMA carried a multi-decade European OEM relationship that, after the Inflation Reduction Act, redirected battery-component sourcing to US plants under Section 30D.
 The home-market site led with TÜV, DIN, ISO 9001, and IATF 16949.
 The US sales hire of fourteen months was in front of US OEM procurement officers without a US category claim or USD-firm pricing.
-The corridor work spanned site, deck, RFQ stack, US service and parts architecture, principal LinkedIn, and a US-side trade-publication posture.
-Engagement shape: Cross-Border Build, three to six months.
+The corridor work spanned site, deck, RFQ stack, US service and parts architecture, owner/CEO LinkedIn, and a US-side trade-publication posture.
+Engagement shape: Cross-Border Marketing Build, three to six months.
 Anonymised case profile.

 Named case studies are added to Case studies as client opt-in is secured.
 Profiles above are anonymised composites drawn from corridor patterns rather than from a single named engagement.